LouisRoss/spiking-model-core/README.md

-# spiking-core
+# spiking-model-core
-Core support for spiking-model and others
+Core support for spiking-model and spiking-model-gpu.